Power Tools Drills Black and Decker 9078 3.6-Volt Ni-Cad Cordless Screwdriver

 Features

-Automatic spindle lock for manual use provides greater control when starting and finishing screws
+Automatic spindle lock for manual use applications

 Manufacturer